jecki/DHParser/documentation_src/manuals/04_compile.rst

 handler but not that of its parent or farther ancestor(s).
 Still, as rules are there to be broken, it can sometimes become necessary to ignore this advice.
 The algorithm that "fallback_compiler" employ for tree-traversal allow you to ignore it safely.
-It is stille dangerous and, therefore, expressly not recommended to manipulate the sibling-composition!
+It is still dangerous and, therefore, expressly not recommended to manipulate the sibling-composition!

 It is not necessary to call the handlers of the child-nodes right at